adaizaiganma/TrainApp/README.md

 ## A Train app that looks better than taiwan railway app

-I found that the ux and ui of the twrw app is shit
+I found that the ux and ui of the twrw app is shit.

 so i create this for myself.